Acupuncture is the practice of using the body’s own mechanisms to restore health

 During an acupuncture session, a number of techniques may also be used:

-The herb Ai Ye (mugwort, Artemisia vulgaris) is placed on top of an acupuncture needle and burned to transmit heat into the meridians, invigorate blood circulation and stop bleeding.
-It is often used for digestive complaints, period pain, excessive menstrual bleeding, infertility and foetal malposition in pregnant women.
+The herb Ai Ye (mugwort, Artemisia vulgaris) is placed on top of an acupuncture needle and burned to transmit heat into acupuncture channels and invigorate blood circulation.
+It is often used to regulate menstrual cycles and hormones that can lead to breakouts.

-Flame vacuumed glass cups are applied on the skin to relieve muscle tension, promote circulation and improve lymphatic drainage.
-It is very comfortable and relaxing, and not at all painful!
-Children as young as 3 can receive this treatment without a problem.
-It is often used for the initial stages of a cold, or for tight sore shoulders, back and hips.
-Perfect after a long day at work.
+Flame vacuumed glass cups are gently applied on the skin to relieve muscle tension, promote circulation and improve lymphatic drainage.
+It is very comfortable and relaxing, and is an ideal way of unwinding from a stressful day.

 Auriculotherapy (ear acupuncture)

-Magnetic pellets are applied to acupuncture points in the ear and retained for a few days to treat addictions, smoking withdrawal, behavioural conditions (e.g. ADHD), stress and anxiety.
+Magnetic pellets are applied to points in the ear and retained for a few days to help with any cravings or stress that can trigger a skin flareup.